skur42/skur42/README.md

 <br />
 <br />

-### I'm a Full Stack Developer & Designer, currently leading the frontend development at 🙍🏽‍♂️ @Noesis Learnings.
+### I'm a Full Stack Developer & Designer, currently working as a Software Development Engineer at 🙍🏽‍♂️ @Zomato Learnings.
 I love working with perfection and great design.
-My expertise is in React JS, Javascript, CSS, MongoDB and NodeJS.
+My expertise is in ReactJS, Redux, Javascript, CSS, MongoDB and NodeJS.

 <p>
 <div class="hello">